Flights to Indonesia

 If you consider a stopover, then there are more airports available: 25 airports in Philippines offer flights to 20 destinations in Indonesia that require just one stop:

-From Saudi Arabia you can fly non-stop from 2 airports, and visit any of the 13 destinations in Indonesia.
-In total there are 16 direct routes from Saudi Arabia, operated by 3 different airlines — including Lion Air, which is usually the most budget-friendly.
+You can fly non-stop from 5 airports in India, and arrive at 2 different destinations in Indonesia.
+In total there are 6 direct routes from India, operated by 2 different airlines — including IndiGo Airlines, which is usually the most budget-friendly.

-If you consider a stopover, then there are more airports available: 25 airports in Saudi Arabia offer flights to 21 destinations in Indonesia that require just one stop:
+If you consider a stopover, then there are more airports available: 109 airports in India offer flights to 20 destinations in Indonesia that require just one stop:

 Flights from Turkey to Indonesia